Hassi34/COVID-19-chest-X-ray-image-classification/README.md

   dvc repro
 ```
 ## REST API with Docker<a id='rest-api'></a>
-To run the following sequence of commands, make sure you have the docker installed on your system.
+To run the following command sequence, ensure you have the docker installed on your system.

 ### Pull Image from Docker Hub<a id='docker-pull'></a>
 In case you have not already pulled the image from the Docker Hub, you can use the following command: